 Recently we discussed how Viralwoot’s Content Manager can help bring new life to old Pins, exposing a whole new audience to some great older content.
 At the same time, we saw how new Pinterest users with little content could also benefit from Viralwoot’s Drip Pinning capabilities.
 In this post, you’ll learn how Content Manager can be used to create boards, edit them, and edit pins.
 Plus, we’ll discuss how to manage a large number of boards using Viralwoot.
 This is particularly helpful if you need to make large-scale SEO changes.

 You can create your Pinterest boards right from within Viralwoot by clicking on Content Manager from the left sidebar and then clicking on Create Board.
 All the information that’s necessary for creating a board can be filled in on this one screen.
 Technically, Pinterest only requires a name for your board.
 However, it’s a good idea fill in a detailed description concerning the board, using keywords in a natural way where possible.
 Make sure you select a category that best describes the board as it is an important SEO factor in search results.

 In addition to creating Pinterest boards, Viralwoot also lets you manage them from within the platform.
 Click on Content Manager in the left sidebar, then click on Manage Boards.
-All boards associated with the Pinterest account are presented in a list, which may take up more than one page, depending on the number.
+All the boards associated with the Pinterest account are presented in a list.
 Each entry consists of board name, category, privacy, description, and number of Pins.
 You can sort this list, either ascending or descending, using any of these criteria by pressing the arrow icon beside the column name.

-All information in this table can be quickly searched by typing into the search bar above the list.
+You can search any information in this table by typing into the search bar above the list.
 Viralwoot automatically searches as you type, making it very convenient, especially for accounts with scores of boards.

 Click on the appropriate Edit button to change the board name, description, category and privacy level.